bowser-js/bowser/README.md

 _Please, note that this is an alpha version.
 Check out the [1.x](https://github.com/lancedikson/bowser/tree/v1.x) branch for a stable version._

+**Changes of the 2.0**
+The upcoming 2.0 version has drastically changed API.
+All available methods can be found in the `docs` folder from now on and on a webpage soon.

 # Use cases

 First of all, require the library: